Basic electronics for beginners (Step by step guide 2024)

 Current (I) is the amount of energy the voltage source pushes per unit of time.

-To understand this in dept. Let’s use the following analogy.
+To understand this in depth.
+Let’s use the following analogy which we call water analogy.

 Consider the voltage source as a water pump, water as energy, and current as the flow of water.